Esteghlal F.C.: Season-by-season

-Esteghlal Women's Football Club
+Esteghlal W.F.C.

 Esteghlal was the first club in Iran that established a team for women's football.
 To reach this goal the club has made some Camps for training players.

-The first attempts to launch women's soccer in Iran began in the late 1960s.
-In 1969, with the increase in the number of women interested in football in Iran, the Football Federation sent several talented women to FIFA training courses.
+The first attempts to launch women's football in Iran began in the late 1960s.
+In 1969, with the increase in the number of women interested in football in Iran, the Football Federation sent several women to FIFA training courses.
 During the trip, Iranian coaches were able to watch matches of Asian women's soccer teams such as South Korea, India and Singapore, held at the venue.
 Iranian football authorities then decided to form women's soccer teams at the club level.
 Esteghlal F.C.
 (TAJ) was the first Iranian club to establish a women's soccer training class and set up its own women's team.

 The women's team which competed in the Kowsar Women Football League was dissolved in 2016 due to financial issues.